jame25/foo_artwork/README.md

 1. Download the latest **foo_artwork.fb2k-component** from [releases](https://github.com/jame25/foo_artwork/releases)
 2. Run the file, foobar2000 will automatically restart

-**Note**: The component includes a fully functional preferences dialog accessible through File → Preferences → Components → Artwork Display.
+**Note**: The component includes a fully functional preferences dialog accessible through File → Preferences → Tools → Artwork Display.
 All API services can be configured through the preferences interface.

 ## Configuration